-Jan Dickinson acted for twenty years as a consultant to Italian companies with business interests in Australia.
-She has commercial interests in Rome and Florence, with a wide network of commercial and academic enterprise at all levels, in both countries.
+Jan Dickinson acted for twenty years as a consultant to Italian companies with business interests in Australia and with commercial interests in Rome and Florence, and a wide network of commercial and academic enterprise at all levels, in both countries.
 She was for ten years, from 1990, a member of the committee of the Italian Chamber of Commerce and Industry in Queensland, to which she was elected for a two-year term as President on March 16, 1999, and was honoured with life membership.

 She was the first woman and the first non-Italian to serve as President of an Italian Chamber of Commerce in Australia.
 She was editor of ICCI News, and Executive Editor of the Italian Food & Wine Guide.
 Her commercial background is in sales and marketing, and she was a member of The Australian Institute of Management.

 She holds a B.A. in European Literature with majors in history and Italian literature, with post-graduate studies in cultural history and three years of PhD research into the early Medici.
 She was a delegate to the early conferences of 1988 on Multiculturalism and has been involved with issues of immigration and ethnicity for many years.
 In addition, she has been a bookseller, works as editor and translator of Italian academic publications, writes on Italian and English literature, and was founding co-editor of the international Italian academic journal, ConVivio: journal of ideas in Italian Studies.